 Assemble all in a CloudFormation template.

-To demonstrate functional features of ELB and AS, we use a sample application that deploys a large set of vector data of over 3 million polygons through PostgreSQL and Geoserver on Amazon EC2 m1.medium instances.
+To investigate functional features of ELB and AS, we use a sample application that deploys a large set of vector data of over 3 million polygons through PostgreSQL and Geoserver on Amazon EC2 m1.medium instances.
 Data are accessed via randomly generated spatial queries using WMS/WFS calls.
 Apache Jmeter (http://jmeter.apache.org) software is used to conduct the load test and simulate concurrent access of multiple users.
 The basic testing methodology is to ramp up 256 threads in 30 seconds, hold the load for 5 or 10 minutes, and then gradually stop all threads in 30 seconds.
 We use query response time as the performance measure.

 ELB automatically distributes incoming application traffic across multiple EC2 instances.
-Figure 5 shows the performance improvement (average response time in seconds) during the 6 minutes testing period of two VM ELB over a single EC2 VM.
+Figure 4 shows the performance improvement (average response time in seconds) during the 6 minutes testing period of two VM ELB over a single EC2 VM.